 Can you stomach the acid?
 Why, yes!

-When companies tout lower acid coffees, they are referencing pH levels—the lower the number (0-7) the more acidic and the higher the number (7 to 14) the more alkaline or “basic” it is.
+When companies tout lower acid coffees, they are referencing pH/acid levels—the lower the number (0-7) the more acidic and the higher the number (7 to 14) the more alkaline or “basic” it is.

 Most parts of our body are neutral (a 7 on the pH scale), while our stomach, specifically the gastric acid in our stomachs is between 1 and 3.
 Hot brewed coffee ranges around a 5 pH value, and many soft drinks and orange juice are closer to 2 or 3.